dvtate/old-yoda/README.md

   - `str`: converts to string
   - `num`: converts to a number
   - `int`: converts to a integer (rounding)
+  - `list`: puts values on stack into a list
+  - `stk`: puts values on stack into a list
   - `floor`: static casts to an int
   - `~`: copy operator, replaces a reference with the basic value it points to